Get To Comerica Park – Three Tigers Shuttles

 Anyway, you’re saved the parking charge, and because Z’s is further than most places you’ll save the traffic headaches too.

-But the pizza is apparently all that, too.
-I love pizza as much as any American, and Z’s consistently gets raves for their pizza in reviews I’ve read.
+As far as grub, Z’s is known for their pizza.
+I love pizza as much as any American, and Z’s makes a pretty decent one.
 Not that their other food is second fiddle; I’ve heard the nachos are pretty good too.
 But you’ll want to go to Z’s especially if you’re in the mood for pizza, with Comerica peddling Little Caesar’s at a big price.

 Z’s Villa Website: www.zsvilladet.com